Learn about what the Saver Plus Program is and how it can benefit low-income earners.

 How does the Saver Plus program Work?

-Once you apply through one of the community organisations that deliver the program, you’ll meet with a Saver plus coordinator who will provide you with personal support and guidance and who will help you set a savings goal.
+Once you apply through one of the community organisations that deliver the program, you’ll meet with a Saver Plus coordinator.
+Your Coordinator will provide you with personal support and guidance and who will help you set a savings goal.

-You will need to identify an education-related item to save for and open a savings account with the ANZ bank and make regular deposits over a 10 month period.
+You will need to identify an education-related item to save for and open an ANZ Saver Plus account with the ANZ bank.
+Then you will make regular deposits over a 10 month period.
 Once you reach your savings goal, ANZ matches the amount saved (up to $500) to go towards the purchase of the nominated educational item.

 Educational items can include uniforms, textbooks, laptops, sports equipment, excursions, music tuition, TAFE or apprenticeship costs, and much more for either yourself or your children.